WerWolv/ImHex/README.md

 To use ImHex, the following minimal system requirements need to be met:

-- **OS**: Windows 7 or higher, macOS 10.15 (Catalina) or higher, "Modern" Linux (Ubuntu 22.04+, Fedora Stable/Rawhide, and Arch Linux are officially supported)
+- **OS**: Windows 7 or higher, macOS 10.15 (Catalina) or higher, "Modern" Linux (Ubuntu 22.04, Fedora Stable/Rawhide, and Arch Linux have official packages, other distributions can use the AppImage)
 - **CPU**: x86_64 (64 Bit)
 - **GPU**: OpenGL 3.0 or higher (preferable a dedicated GPU and not Intel HD Graphics)
 - **RAM**: 512MB, more may be required for more complicated analysis